Exclusive: White House not under pressure to expand U.S. crude exports - adviser

 WASHINGTON The White House does not feel pressure to loosen restrictions on U.S. oil exports further and views debate over the issue as resolved for now, John Podesta, a top aide to President Barack Obama, told Reuters in an interview.

-The drop in oil prices and the Commerce Department's move to allow companies to ship more ultra-light U.S. crude to the rest of the world – estimated at up to a million barrels per day - has taken pressure off the administration to do more.
+The drop in oil prices and the Commerce Department's move to allow companies to ship as much as a million barrels per day of ultra-light U.S. crude to the rest of the world has taken pressure off the administration to do more.

 "At this stage, I think that what the Commerce Department did in December sort of resolves the debate.
 We felt comfortable with where they went," Podesta said from his West Wing office in the most substantive comments yet from a White House official on the contentious issue of exporting abundant U.S. shale oil.